Pennon Foreign Language School, Beijing

-Pennon Foreign Language School, Beijing, currently offers IGCSE, A-Level and GAC courses.
-Pennon is currently the largest Edexcel British curriculum school in China.
-And the average scores of GCE-A Level ranks first in Edexcel’ peers in China.
+The school offers IGCSE, A-Level and GAC courses.
+Pennon is currently the largest Edexcel British school in China.
+Average scores of GCE-A Level ranks first among Edexcel’s peers in China.

-Academic
+Curriculum

-Over the past eight years, at Pennon Foreign Language School, Beijing, there were 56 students admitted to Oxford, Cambridge university, Caltech, Columbia University and the University of Pennsylvania.
-More than 300 students enrolled in the world's top ten universities, such as Imperial College and University College London.
-Besides, over 1,600 students were admitted to the world's top 100 universities.
-In 2014, there were 46 students received the interview invitation to Oxford and Cambridge University.
+Over the past eight years at Pennon Foreign Language School, Beijing, there were 56 students admitted to the university of Oxford, Cambridge, Pennsylvania, Columbia and the California Institute of Technology.
+More than 300 students enrolled in the world's top ten universities, such as Imperial College London and University College London.
+Over 1,600 students were admitted to the world's top 100 universities.
+In 2014, 46 students received the interview invitation to Oxford and Cambridge University.
 The average GPA of GCE-A Level in Pennon Foreign Language School is 263 and the school's GPA is the top five in the same UK high schools.

-In 2014, Pennon won the 2014 Pearson Edexcel Excellence Center Award.
-And the President Guo Hong was awarded “international education outstanding contribution award” in Asia by Edexcel Examination Authority for the first time in the past 10 years.
-In addition, the school has been awarded the title of "Most Influential Educational Brand"and "China's Most Comprehensive Strength Education Group" in successive years by Sina.com and Xinhuanet.com.
+In 2014, Pennon won the 2014 Pearson Edexcel Excellence Center Award and the President Guo Hong was awarded the “international education outstanding contribution award” in Asia by Edexcel Examination Authority for the first time in the past 10 years.
+In addition, the school has been awarded the title of "Most Influential Educational Brand"and "China's Most Comprehensive Strength Education Group" in successive years by Sina Corporation and the Xinhua New Agency.